danielcorin/blog/content/posts/2024/sandboxed-python-env.md

 It's not the easiest or the cleanest approach for ongoing development of a project, but it provides a reasonable way to sandbox and isolate new code you want to try out that your don't necessarily trust.
 I did several hours of research to find an approach I was satisfied with but I suspect there are other good options out there.
 I would love to hear from you if you have an approach you like.

+You can find the code from this post [here](https://github.com/danielcorin/toys/tree/main/sandboxed_python).